Factory Invoice Price is not the Dealer’s Actual New Car Cost

 Dealer incentives are not required to be passed on to customers by dealers.
 If you can find specific facts about a new dealer incentive that isn’t advertised to the public, you may be able to leverage it to get a lower price.

-However, because these incentives frequently vary by region, it is not always easy to find them successfully.
-It never hurts to do a little digging to see if you can find the information.
+However, because these incentives frequently vary by region, finding them successfully is not always easy.
+It never hurts to dig to see if you can find the information.

 Destination Fee